RedaB2/grokmessageassist/README.md

-# vibe coded a AI-message assistant to have fun with Grok 4 API
+# vibe coded an AI-message assistant to have fun with Grok 4 API

 to install